 online available

 In this course, students will encounter discoveries such as planets beyond the Solar System (exoplanets) and the evolution of the Universe (cosmology).
-Students will make sure of resources such as NASA's Planet Hunters citizen science project, the Hubble Space Telescope archive and advanced smartphone apps that chart constellations and the night-sky in real-time.
+Students will make use of resources such as NASA's Planet Hunters citizen science project, the Hubble Space Telescope archive and advanced smartphone apps that chart constellations and the night-sky in real-time.
 Students will also develop skills pertinent to carrying out laboratory work, scientific research, basic arithmetic and visual exercises tied to astronomy.

 Level I Prereq: Academic Reading and Writing Levels of 6; Academic Math Level 3